 A minimum of 71 approved semester credits are required for graduation.
-For specific graduation requirements see "Academic Policies" and "Degree Requirements."
+For specific graduation requirements see "Degree Requirements".

-Only courses numbered 1000 or above can be used toward the Associate of Arts, Associate of Science, Associate of Business, Associate of Fine Arts, Associate of Applied Science, and Associates of Nursing degrees.
+Only courses numbered 1000 or above can be used toward the Associate of Arts, Associate of Science, Associate of Business, Associate of Fine Arts, and Associate of Applied Science degrees.